New vegan menus and concepts in Singapore to explore

 Mudaliar also weaves in “future foods” or ingredients the bar imagines as crucial to a world facing climate change.
 The Cactus cocktail combines mezcal with resilient succulents, such as prickly pear, pink dragon fruit and aloe vera in a martini glass.

 Classic dining formats, like afternoon tea, are also seeing refined techniques in handling vegan ingredients.
-Anti:dote’s Veganuary special, available until Feb 11, features a dessert line-up by acclaimed chef Richard Hawke, who specialises in vegan and lactose-free pastry, and savouries by Classic Fine Foods’ executive chef José Luis Del Amo.
+Anti:dote’s recent Veganuary special, which was available until Feb 11, featured a dessert line-up by acclaimed chef Richard Hawke, who specialises in vegan and lactose-free pastry, and savouries by Classic Fine Foods’ executive chef José Luis Del Amo.

 Chef Hawke has mastered the art of adapting traditional pastry to vegan recipes.
 In making the shells for his Mahöe Noir macaron, he created vegan egg whites using water, potato protein and xanthan gum to form the meringue.
 He tells us that he deliberately avoids commonly used substitutes to prevent an aftertaste.
 The result is a light and crisp macaron with the clean flavours of chocolate ganache.